Wellington's CentrePort fined $500k after worker's death

 Whaanga was a father of five and stepdad to two, a partner, and a loving koro to all his moko.

 "Never second-guess anything.
 Safety first – and if in doubt, stop.
-We owe it to our families, our workmates and ourselves that we all go home after a hard day's yacker."
+We owe it to our families, our workmates and ourselves that we all go home after a hard day's yakka."

 The Maritime Union also paid tribute to Whaanga at the time.